Charlotte-Douglas International Airport

 The City of Charlotte is a great place to work and offers the opportunity to build strong communities where people live, work and play.
 We provide a competitive healthcare, retirement, and benefits package.

-We will be accepting applications for our police trainee process during the next open application period from May 1st through the 15th.
+accepting applications for our police trainee process during the next open application period.